RMS92/Legix/README.md

 ## Fonctionnalités TODO

+- change default pp on scan and css to make it bigger
+- work on scan pp (color for diff authentication)
 - set more user infos in bdd
 - nom de l'authentificateur pour les scans (expert field for scan)
 - files voting for user on douteux scan